Joseph Van Mieghem DDS

 A decayed or diseased tooth sometimes requires an extraction ― the tooth is removed to prevent further complications.
-At Lee and Van Mieghem DDS in Lynnwood, Washington, the tooth extraction procedure is safe, painless, and quick.
-Under the expert care of Dr. Stephen R. Lee and Dr. Joseph Van Mieghem, patients can resolve all of their dental concerns in a comfortable, relaxing atmosphere.
+At Joseph Van Mieghem DDS in Lynnwood, Washington, the tooth extraction procedure is safe, painless, and quick.
+Under the expert care of Dr. Joseph Van Mieghem, patients can resolve all of their dental concerns in a comfortable, relaxing atmosphere.

 When is a tooth extraction needed?